Today's hip-hop fashion statement may be a status symbol, but it can take the shine off people's smiles

 -- Rapper Paul Wall from Grillz

 In recent years, the always unpredictable tide of hip-hop fashion has taken an unusual turn.
 Following the lead of Wall, Snoop Dogg, and others, hip-hop artists and fans are turning their mouths into jewelry showcases.
-Cosmetic tooth covers -- known as grills, fronts, caps, or slugs -- have become a status symbol for the street set and its suburban followers.
+Cosmetic tooth covers -- known as grills, fronts, caps, or slugs -- have become a status symbol.

 For the stars, status is often written in rows of diamond-encrusted plates of gold or platinum.
 People of more modest means sometimes settle for one tooth's worth of silver.
 Grills of all prices and sizes are sold on the Internet.
 They can also be found at jewelry stores and novelty shops that specialize in gaudy accessories, or "bling," as grill wearers would say.

 The fad is good news for the diamond industry, but it may also be a boon for dentists -- especially those who specialize in restoring rotting teeth.
-Unless used with extreme care, grills can become a breeding ground for the bacteria that cause tooth decay and gum disease, says Eric Shapira, DDS, a San Francisco Bay Area dentist and a spokesman for the Academy of General Dentistry.
+Used with extreme care, grills can be a coveted fashion accessory.
+But without constant vigilance, they can become a breeding ground for the bacteria that cause tooth decay and gum disease, says Eric Shapira, DDS, a San Francisco Bay Area dentist and an active member of the Academy of General Dentistry.

 How risky are grills?
 "It depends on the level of a person's dental IQ," Shapira says.
 People who have their grills professionally fitted by a dentist and wear them only on special occasions -- like, say, a rap concert or prom night -- are probably safe, he says, especially if they brush and floss regularly when their mouthware isn't in place.